Lukwc/LucasArch/README.md

 # LucasArch
 ## Dotfiles for dwm

-For minimal install of xorg use: xorg-server xorg-xinit xorg-xrandr xorg-xsetroot
+For minimal install use: xorg-server xorg-xinit xorg-xrandr xorg-xsetroot xorg-setxkbmap libxinerama